eebrown/data2019nCoV/README.md

 ### Ontario

 `ON_cumulative`: The source of this data is the official Ontario Government's [website](https://www.ontario.ca/page/2019-novel-coronavirus).
 Data is included from page updates that were captured by the [Internet Archive](https://web.archive.org/web/*/https://www.ontario.ca/page/2019-novel-coronavirus) where possible.
-It has been updated as of 2020-04-07.
+It has been updated as of 2020-04-08.

 `ON_mohreports`: This object contains the data in the Public Health Ontario/Ontario Ministry of Health "Epidemiologic Summary" reports, published daily from 2020-03-29.
-It is updated as of 2020-04-07.
+It is updated as of 2020-04-08.

 ### Canada

+`CAN_govcsv`: The government of Canada releases provincial cumulative totals including cases, deaths, and number tested, released as a `covid19.csv` file.
+This object contains data from that file transformed into a wide data frame.
+It is updated as of 2020-04-08.

-`CAN_cumulative`: The source of this data is the official Canadian Government's [website](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html).
+`CAN_cumulative` (not updated): The source of this data is the official Canadian Government's [website](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html).
 Data is included from page updates that were captured by the Internet Archive where possible.
 It has been updated up to 2020-03-27.
-After this time, the government started releasing CSVs containing the full data.
+After this time, the government started releasing a daily .csv containing the full data (see `CAN_govcsv` above).

 ## Demo